 If you are an employer, you must make sure that the person whom you plan to employ or would like to continue to employ in the U.S. is actually allowed to accept employment in the U.S. If someone has been admitted to the United States as a permanent resident, was granted refugee or asylum status, or was given a non-immigrant work-related visa, then that person may have authorization for employment due to their immigration status.
 However, other non-citizens may be required to apply individually for employment authorization.

-If you are looking to come to the United States to work, whether on a temporary or permanent basis, the experienced Immigration Lawyers at Rodriguez & Sanabria can help you determine which visa best suits your needs and can guide you through the process of obtaining that visa.
-Contact Rodriguez & Sanabria 24/7 via phone in Maryland at (301) 585-8400, or in D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation, or to schedule an office visit.
+If you are looking to come to the United States to work, whether on a temporary or permanent basis, the experienced Immigration Lawyers at Sanabria & Associates can help you determine which visa best suits your needs and can guide you through the process of obtaining that visa.
+Contact Sanabria & Associates 24/7 via phone in Maryland at (301) 585-8400, or in D.C. at (202) 891-7074 or Virginia at (571) 552-4386, or Florida at (305) 922-9995, or, via email for a free consultation or to schedule an office visit.

 English and Español